 There are several factors that needed to be considered when calculating the sample size:

-- Type of statistical test that will be used on the primary outcome
+- Type outcome variable (continuous, categorical, ordinal) and the statistical test that will be used to test the primary outcome.

 Estimating the effect size can be challenging as there are often no previously published studies to indicate what sort of effects to expect (if there was you might not be doing your study!).
 The most common approach is to use evidence from related studies or to use what you think is a reasonable MINIMAL CLINICALLY IMPORTANT DIFFERENCE.
 You might want to consider a pilot study to inform your understanding of what to expect.

-If your primary outcome will be tested using a simple statistical test (eg. t-test, Chi-squared, log-rank test) then there are numerous online calculators that can perform the calculation for you.
-If you plan to use more complex analytical methods then consultation with a statistician is suggested.
+To begin with, if your primary outcome will be tested using a simple statistical test (eg. t-test, Chi-squared, log-rank test) then there are numerous online calculators that can perform the calculation for you.
+However, if you plan to use more complex analytical methods, or to use a flexible method such as ‘event-driven’ study or adaptive design, then consultation with a statistician is essential.